 “Listen to me,” Zabka said.
 “When we don’t even know a girl and we’re just figuring her out, we jump too far ahead and give it status it hasn’t deserved yet — then we lose their respect.
 Vagina needs to earn it to be elevated.
 I’ve been too nice for too fucking long.”

 “Yeah, you’re Mr. Nice Guy, alright.”
 Magnum half-joked.
 “Although not as bad as Bob.”

 “Well, at least we can talk to girls without chewing on our tongues.”

-Bob nodded in agreement with what Zabka said.
+Bob nodded in agreement with Zabka’s supportive retort.

 “I”m being serious,” Zabka emphasized.
 “And you guys have been too nice as well.
 Bob, take you for example.
-When we were in Panama City last year for spring break, remember what happened?”
+Remember what happened on spring break last year?”

 Bob folded his arms across his chest.
 “Yeah.
 I remember.”

-The Dead song ended and a Mighty Taco commercial was squawking in their ears.
+The Dead song had ended and a Mighty Taco commercial was squawking in their ears.

 Bob slid in the CD, skipped ahead to the requested song.
 It didn’t take long before the guitar riff had their heads banging.

 Zabka waited for the right moment, cranked up the volume, and sped up to the girl’s car.